l-althueser/MuensterTPC-MC/README.md

 This software can only be used with `GEANT4 10.02.p01 64bit` in Linux or Windows Subsystem for Linux.

 ## Installing the MuensterTPC-Simulation
 There are two ways to install this simulation.
-Option one is to youse the GitHub interface to download and extract the master branch to a specific directory ([download link](https://github.com/l-althueser/MuensterTPC-Simulation/archive/master.zip)).
+Option one is to use the GitHub interface to download and extract the master branch to a specific directory ([download link](https://github.com/l-althueser/MuensterTPC-Simulation/archive/master.zip)).
 Option two will follow the real GitHub way of doing this ..

 First `cd` to the folder you want the Analyzer to be installed (this should be your `geant4_workdir`).
 Therefore we assume that Geant4 is correctly installed.
 Then run:
 ```